Things you should know about me,

 Talking with my friend, his parents have been married 40 years and they attribute it to the fact they relax every night and have long conversations with each other.
 They have since day one.
-This is the kind of connection I'm aiming for in a relationship.
-If you aren't disposed to conversation we probably aren't a good fit.
+This is the kind of connection I'm aiming for if I'm in a relationship.

 I'm a graphic designer and working writer who loves exploring communication and ideas with others.
 Chat me up about anything.
 Just to chat!